 - Cardiovascular drugs

 - Beta-blocking agents

 Adverse reactions consisted of bruising, bleeding, indigestion, muscle pain and weakness, dizziness/lightheadedness, coughing, and unsteadiness when standing.

 Caitriona Cahir, PhD, a research fellow in the population health sciences division of the Royal College of Surgeons in Ireland in Dublin, suggests that seniors, “be provided with concise information resources that describe the purpose of their medication and help them anticipate and recognize adverse drug events and seek appropriate treatment.
 Adverse drug event interviews with a nurse or pharmacist could be incorporated into patient medication reviews as part of a patient’s ongoing pharmacologic care.”

-Abby Senior Care, a trusted provider of in home senior care in Denver and the surrounding communities, can help as well.
+Abby Senior Care, a trusted provider of senior care services in Denver and the surrounding communities, can help as well.
 Our caregivers provide a watchful eye and ear for seniors, to pick up on any health issues or concerns and document them immediately so they can be resolved.
 We also provide medication reminders, to make certain meds are taken exactly when and how prescribed, eliminating missed or doubled doses that can also cause harmful reactions.